tler-liu/Closetspace/README.md

 # Closetspace

-A beautiful UI to display all of the clothes in your closet + a recommender system that provides personalized fashion recommendations based on your wardrobe
+## A content-based recommender system that provides personalized fashion recommendations based on your wardrobe